jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfgmonitor_alarmaction_example.md

 ---
 title: Example alarm action rules
-summary: "A set of actions and conditions are defined in a rule in the Alarm Action Editor.
-For more information, see Configure | Alarm Actions."
+summary: "A set of actions and conditions are defined in a rule in the Alarm Action Editor."
 sidebar: p_enterprise_sidebar
 permalink: enterprise_cfgmonitor_alarmaction_example.html
 folder: SpotlightEnterprise